1998 World Series: Padres

 Until 2020, Bruce Bochy was the only Padres player or manager to be on every Padres playoff team.
-Bochy, however, would go on to win three World Series titles as manager of the San Francisco Giants in 2010, 2012 and 2014.
+Bochy, however, would go on to win three World Series titles as manager of the San Francisco Giants in 2010, 2012, and 2014 and then the Texas Rangers in 2023.

-To date, this remains as the most recent championship game or series a professional San Diego sports team has participated in.
+To date, this remains the most recent championship game or series a professional San Diego sports team has participated in, although San Diego State basketball did participate in the 2023 national championship game.
 The Padres' loss was also significant as it also assured that the city of San Diego's sporting championship drought since 1963 would continue, which has become the longest streak of such futility for a city with at least one professional sports team.

 The Padres would lose Kevin Brown in free agency to the Los Angeles Dodgers.
 Brown was the first baseball player to earn a $100 million contract.
 Brown was eventually traded from the Dodgers to the Yankees in 2004, where he stayed until his retirement in 2005.